Assessment decision: Short-term restorative care

 The referral code

 The referral code is your key to receiving services.
 You give the referral code to your chosen service provider.
-With the code they can view your client record, accept the referral, and start organising services for you.
+With the code they can view your Online Account, accept the referral, and start organising services for you.
+You can find your referral code in your Online Account.
 You can find providers by using the Find a provider tool or calling My Aged Care.

 How much time do I have to find a provider?